googlearchive/abelana-gcp/README.md

 1. Storage > Cloud Storage > Storage browser
   * Create two buckets, we typically use xxxx & xxxx-in
-  * Add the service account you created earlier as a writer to each bucket.
+  * Add the service account you created earlier as a writer to each bucket.<br />
   (This is where your images are loaded)

 1.